 What is Covered in This Moving Checklist?

-Our research has shown that one of the main sources of anxiety when it comes to preparing to move stems from the fact that people tend to jump all over rather then focus individually on each step.
+Our research has shown that one of the main sources of anxiety when it comes to preparing to move stems from the fact that people tend to jump all over rather than focus individually on each step.
 They may simultaneously be trying to figure out who their moving company is going to be, while also thinking about how to pack for a move.

 What this results in is an overwhelming feeling where it seems that there is just too much to do!

-By following our moving check list you will be able to focus solely on the task at the hand.
+By following our moving checklist you will be able to focus solely on the task at the hand.
 And as you move your way through each part you will begin to notice a weight being lifted off your shoulders.
 You may even notice that you are enjoying yourself to a certain degree.

 How to Figure Out How Much You Have to Move

 One of the best ways to figure out how much you have to move is by first looking at how many rooms you are going to have to pack.
 Do you live in a small apartment and only have a few rooms to move?
-Or do you live in a two story house with multiple bedrooms, hallways, bathrooms, and a large kitchen?
+Or do you live in a two-story house with multiple bedrooms, hallways, bathrooms, and a large kitchen?

 By breaking down your move room by room you make the task of figuring out how much you have to move more manageable and palatable, similar to the goal of the moving checklist itself.
 (Not to mention that this information will help you better budget and work with the moving company).

 Once you have figured out how many rooms you are going to have to move, you should then turn your focus to the contents of the room.
 How many large items are there in the room?
 How many small items?
 Are these items fragile and in need of extra care when moving?
 Or are they items that can be packed easily?